CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 ![Screenshot of Plan with Grid 4](../images/Plan-with-Grid-4.png)

 5. You can also plan using other criteria (labor category, location, skills)
-6. You can color code the plan using people utilization (showing red if a person is already booked at 100% or above for example)
+6. You can color code the plan using people utilization (e.g., showing red if a person is already booked at 100% or above)
 7. Click on Plan at the top of the screen to view the grid

 ### Using the Grid

-1. Find the task you wish to plan
+1. Find the task for which you wish to plan
-2. Enter the allocations (# of hours) by month
+2. Enter the allocations (number of hours) by month

-   - Month by month, person by person (ie. entering a figure in each field) Consider leave requests, holidays, conferences and so on
+   - Month by month, person by person (i.e., entering a figure in each field) Consider leave requests, holidays, conferences, etc.
-   - ** IMPORTANT ** Double click on every person's name who you are planning for to enter the correct labor category for the project.
+   - ** IMPORTANT ** Double click on every person's name to enter the correct labor category for the project.
 If you don't do this, the invoice may be incorrect and you will need to alter them all for every assignment for every person month by month
-   - Note re above: Assigning a labor category is done by task, it does not translate to all tasks, even if you choose the "People for many Tasks" option
+   - Note regarding that above: Assigning a labor category is done by task; it does not translate to all tasks, even if you choose the "People for many Tasks" option

 ![Screenshot of Plan with Grid 5](../images/Plan-with-Grid-5.png)